cbilliau/currencyConverter/README.md

 # CURRENT-C

-This app allows a user to select multiple currency exchange rates and convert foreign currencies into US dollars.
+This app allows a user to create a user account, select multiple currency exchange rates, and convert foreign currencies into US dollars.
+Chosen currencies are saved to the user's account.

 ## Getting Started